 If you’re a Dave Ramsey fan, you know that he uses the “snowball method” to help teach you how to pay off your debt.
 For new families following his financial teachings though, understanding the way the snowball works can be confusing and overwhelming.
 But it really isn’t though and once you have it down, you can rock it all the way to your debt free scream.
 Take a look at Dave Ramsey’s Debt Snowball Method explained and then get started on throwing your own snowballs!
+(I have included affiliate links to products I love.
+As an Amazon Associate, I earn from qualifying purchases.)

 To start, be sure that you have completed Dave’s first baby step by funding your baby emergency fund with $1,000.
 You shouldn’t move onto paying your debt off until you have it ready to go in case you need it.
 Then, you will obviously need to know what debt you actually have.
 Take them and list them smallest to largest.
 This is the order in which you will pay them.
 Even a $5.00 debt is too much so be sure that you list them all.
 You’ll also want to note what the minimum payments are for any installment payments you have such as a credit card, car payment or student loan.